 There are a few non-intrusive, simple ways to determine just how loud the volume on your music actually is, because it’s not very easy for us to conceptualize exactly what 80dB sounds like.
 Differentiating 75 from, let’s say, 80 decibels is even more puzzling.

 So using one of the many noise free monitoring apps is highly recommended.
 Real-time volumes of the noise around you will be obtainable from both iPhone and Android apps.
 In this way, you can make real-time alterations while monitoring your real dB level.
 Your smartphone will, with the proper settings, inform you when the volume gets too loud.

 As loud as a garbage disposal

 Your garbage disposal or dishwasher is typically around 80 decibels.
 So, it’s loud, but it’s not too loud.
 It’s a relevant observation because 80dB is about as loud as your ears can handle without damage.

 So you’ll want to be more aware of those times when you’re moving beyond that volume threshold.
 And minimize your exposure if you do listen to music over 80dB.
 Maybe listen to your favorite song at full volume instead of the whole album.

 Listening to music at a loud volume can and will cause you to have hearing problems over the long term.
 Hearing loss and tinnitus can be the consequence.
 Your decision making will be more educated the more mindful you are of when you’re going into the danger zone.
 And hopefully, those decisions lean towards safer listening.

 Still have questions about safe listening?
-Call us to go over more options.
+Call or Text Us to go over more options.